 Incoming search terms:

-- no icons on external monitor vista (2)
+- can icons show on external monitor and vista laptop (2)

-- vista 32 display settings for external monitor (1)
+- vista how to display on external monitor (1)

 - Using an external monitor in Windows Vista (1)